-The winners in the February draw are Morag McClure (first prize £50) and Michael Olesiejuk (second prize: £25).
-Congratulations to both!
-Thank you to all who already support this valuable fundraiser.
-This year we are raising money for new visual equipment for the school hall and Mental Health Initiatives.
+The winners in the September 2018 draw are Kevin McCarthy (first prize £50) and Alexa Hughes (second prize £25).
+Congratulations to all!
+Thank you to everyone who is already support this valuable fundraiser.
 If you’d like to sign up please contact firstname.lastname@example.org.
 For an annual sub of just £18 your name gets entered into 12 monthly draws, with £75 of prize money each month!

 We were delighted to welcome the band of the Royal Regiment of Scotland to NBHS yesterday.
 Some of our woodwind, brass and percussion pupils were lucky enough to spend the whole morning with the band, and they had an amazing experience preparing a concert to present to the S1s later in the day.

 The band, ably supported by our pupils, played rousing renditions of film favourites, including Jurassic Park, Captain America, Chicken Run and Hairspray.
 They sounded fantastic and was thoroughly enjoyed by everyone watching.